DaetwylerStephan/multi-scale-image-analysis/docs/_build/html/_sources/Cell_ShapeAnalysis.rst.txt

 ===========================

-Cell shape feature analysis performs classification of global morphological cell shape features for cell classification.
+Cell shape feature analysis performs classification of global morphological cell shape features for cell classification (Manuscript Figure 3).
 This analysis pipeline was first pioneered and described in our paper "In vivo 3D profiling of site-specific human cancer cell morphotypes in zebrafish" (`Link to paper <https://doi.org/10.1083/jcb.202109100>`_) and applied here to identify changes in morphology over hours of imaging and during macrophage-cancer cell interactions.